Docker / Singularity Guide

-The Docker image provides a fully headless rendering environment with EGL off-screen support.
-No display server or xvfb is required.
+The Docker image provides a fully headless rendering environment using EGL — no display server or xvfb required.

 The default entry point is whippersnap4 (four-view batch rendering). whippersnap1 (single-view snapshot and rotation video) can be invoked by overriding the entry point.